-For the three months ended March 31, 2013 and 2012, approximately 41% of our revenue was attributable to sales of products and services to customers outside the U.S. Various possible risks associated with foreign operations may impact our international sales, including disruptions in transportation of our products, the differing product and service needs of foreign customers, difficulties in building and managing foreign operations, import/export duties and licensing requirements, natural disasters and unexpected regulatory and economic or political changes in foreign markets.
+For both the three and nine months ended September 30, 2013, approximately 41% of our revenue was attributable to sales of products and services to customers outside the U.S., which was unchanged from the same periods of the prior year.
+Various possible risks associated with foreign operations may impact our international sales, including disruptions in transportation of our products, the differing product and service needs of foreign customers, difficulties in building and managing foreign operations, import/export duties and licensing requirements, natural disasters and unexpected regulatory and economic or political changes in foreign markets.
 Further, prices that we charge to foreign customers may be different than the prices we charge for the same products in the U.S. due to competitive, market or other factors.
 Our results of operations are also susceptible to changes in foreign currency exchange rates.
 As a result, the mix of domestic and international sales in a particular period could have a material impact on our results of operations for that period.